-It’s hiring season, which means that some of you are applying for the tremendous job of being a Principal, AP, Supervisor, or Director of something awesome.
+It’s hiring season, (I know, during a pandemic) which means that some of you are applying for the tremendous job of being a Principal, AP, Supervisor, or Director of something awesome.
+Hard enough to do this, but interviewing over the internet, makes it hard as hell.
 I wanted to draft a few ideas of how to prepare and what you questions you might be asked.

 I was pretty nervous for my Principal interviews.
 I had my handouts and highlighted packet of school data.
 I did some basic research of schools, looked over their websites and looked for any news reports.
 Some even have public newsletters.
+I even hit up a few homies, unofficially, who worked there.
 All of that gives you a feel for the community.

 Shit, I was still sweating.

 Quick story.
 I interviewed at the school, I attended as a middle schooler.
 And, one of my teachers was still there and on the panel.
 Crazy.
-The interview went well but I was destined for another lovely school. (wink)
+I was pretty nervous.
+It was my first Principal interview ever.
+I think might have even been wearing a godforsaken suit coat (the attire of the establishment).
+The interview went well but I was destined for another lovely school. (wink, wink)

 - What do you think our school needs to make the next jump?